The Military Landlord

 - Owning a rental property is work, but with proper systems in place it is manageable.

-- Sometimes there are short-term and long-terms gains, and sometimes there aren’t.
+- Sometimes there are short-term and long-term gains, and sometimes there aren’t.
 Make sure to consider both when making decisions.

 - Don’t panic.